 As we head further up the beach, chatting and hunting for pebbles, we reach a point where erosion has disturbed an old landfill site, causing shards of vintage glassware and pottery to spill onto the sands.
 He reacts to these as if he’d discovered buried treasure.
 “You’re not a pebble,” he says, admiring a chip of 1950s crockery.
 “But I like you.”

 When the tide starts to come in and we turn back to avoid it, Wilson stoops to pick up a pebble then hands it to me.
 It’s a small piece of sandstone, worn into the shape of a heart.

 It’s a small thing, but it typifies what’s inspiring about both Wilson and the people of Withernsea.
 It’s about what it means to live in an increasingly lost town and, rather than dwelling on negatives, allowing yourself to focus on the joy of what can be found.

 Words and images by Adam Farrer, The Real Story

-Adam Farrer is currently working on his first book, The Lost Villages of Holderness, a memoir in essays about life and death on East Yorkshire’s Holderness coast.
+Adam Farrer is currently working on his first book, Cold Fish Soup, a memoir in essays about life and death on East Yorkshire’s Holderness coast.